hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_repeating_pattern_of_abstract_sha_2d93eee7-f23a-4bb9-bb52-ce0dc8b9b7d1-0_0.content.md

 ## Contact Us

 If you have any questions or concerns, please don't hesitate to contact us.
-You can reach us at [email protected] or through our social media accounts:
+You can reach us at me@pavolhejny.com or through our social media accounts:

 - Twitter: [@abstractwallpaper](#)
 - Instagram: [@abstractwallpaper](#)